-Children must be under 21 and unmarried until they enter the U.S. Ideally at least 90 days before they enter the U.S. That will give you more than sufficient time for your fiancé to enter the U.S., get married, and file for adjustment of status.
-If your step-child is close to turning 21 you must alert immigration authorities and request that they expedite the process.
+Children must be under 21 and unmarried ideally at least 90 days before they enter the U.S. That will give you more than sufficient time for your fiancé to enter the U.S., get married, and file for adjustment of status.
+If your step-child is close to turning 21, you must alert immigration authorities and request that they expedite the process.
 They typically will.

 What can Andres Mejer Law do for me?